TrailsofGold/whitepaper/docs/game_concept/hunts.md

 ## Crew trading during a hunt

 When a hunt is in progress, the player is free to trade pirates, ship and items NFTs of his/her crew.
 However, those cannot be involved into another player's hunt until this one is finsihed.

+If the player transfers (or burns) pirates, items or the ship used while hunting, he/she will not be able to dig treasures.

+When the player receives a new pirate, item or ship from another player (NFT transfer), he/she will not be able to add it to his/her crew during 4 hours.